bogachevanton/90stx/README.md

 # 90stx

- * 1 - for lottery tickets
+ * 1 - for tickets
  * 2 - for jackpot tickets
  * 3 - for a mint from these contracts
  * 4 - trait for commission